Does Lamborghini Still Make Tractors?

 Are Lamborghini tractors still made?

-Lamborghini actually started as Lamborghini Trattori in 1948 by Ferruccio Lamborghini.
-It is headquartered in Pieve di Cento, Italy, and the brand makes tractors to this day.
-In fact, these are some of the most top-of-the-line luxurious tractors one could buy.
+The Lamborghini brand actually started as Lamborghini Trattori in 1948 by Ferruccio Lamborghini.
+It is headquartered in Pieve di Cento, Italy, and the brand still makes tractors.
+These are some of the most top-of-the-line luxurious tractors one could buy.

-Lamborghini used American-made used military surplus materials to make these first tractors.
-“With time, research, and passion, the brand became synonymous with innovation in the production of agricultural machinery.”
+Lamborghini used American-made military surplus materials to make these first tractors.
+“With time, research, and passion, the brand became synonymous with innovation in producing agricultural machinery.”

 Since then, Lamborghini tractors have not slowed down.
 They offer a full range of tractors with over 21 options to buy new.
 In addition, there are a variety of used options on the market.